-- A coach should never incite his players or parents by criticizing an official.
+A coach should never incite his players or parents by criticizing an official or League Coordinator.

 League Rules: Team rosters consist of no more than ten (10) players per team.
 No additions are made once the league has started unless a player is injured and considered out for the rest of the season, and not the last two (2) weeks of the regular season.

-- Matches consist of a “best of three” sets.
+Matches consist of a “best of three” sets.
 The first set is played to 25 (win by two).
 If each team splits the first two sets, the winner of the third set, played to 15 points (win by two) is declared the winner.
 If one team wins each of the first two sets, that team is declared the winner.
-If time permits, a third set is played but will not count towards the match results.
+If time permits, a third set will be determined by the League Coordinator.

 Unsportsmanlike Conduct: The following shall result in an unsportsmanlike conduct technical foul:

-- Ejection from a game results in a $25 fine and a letter of apology to his/her team.
-League Director will assess all incidents and determine if the coach can be reinstated.
+Ejection from a game results in a $25 fine and a letter of apology to his/her team.
+League Coordinator will assess all incidents and determine if the individual can be reinstated.

 Play-offs and Championship Game:

-- Awards are given to the first and second place teams
+Awards are given to the first place team

 Protests: Protests must be filed within 24 hours after completion of the game, in writing, to CAL Sports Academy’s email address – firstname.lastname@example.org